Oceanport, New Jersey: Education

-Maple Place Middle School with 253 students in grades 5–8.
+Maple Place Middle School with 248 students in grades 5–8.

 For ninth through twelfth grades, public school students attend Shore Regional High School, a regional high school that also serves students from the constituent districts of Monmouth Beach, Sea Bright and West Long Branch.
 The high school is located in West Long Branch and is part of the Shore Regional High School District.
-As of the 2018–2019 school year, the high school had an enrollment of 649 students and 57.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.
+As of the 2021–22 school year, the high school had an enrollment of 613 students and 55.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
 Seats on the high school district's nine-member board of education are allocated based on the population of the constituent municipalities, with three seats assigned to Oceanport.

 Transportation

 Roads and highways

 As of 2010, Oceanport had a total of 31.26 mi of roadways, of which 25.47 mi were maintained by the borough, 5.46 mi by Monmouth County and 0.33 mi by the New Jersey Department of Transportation.

-Route 71 brushes the edge of Oceanport, while County Route 537 passes directly through Oceanport.
+Route 71 brushes the edge of Oceanport, while CR 537 passes directly through the borough.

 Public transportation

-NJ Transit has a nearby limited-service stop at the Monmouth Park station for Monmouth Park Racetrack, offering seasonal service from May through October on the North Jersey Coast Line.
+NJ Transit has a limited-service stop at the Monmouth Park station for Monmouth Park Racetrack, offering seasonal service from May through October.
+Service is available on the North Jersey Coast Line south to Belmar, Point Pleasant Beach and Bay Head or north to points such as Long Branch, Newark, Hoboken Terminal and New York Penn Station.

 NJ Transit local bus service is provided on the 831 route.